 Many of our competitors, either alone or with strategic partners, have substantially greater financial, technical, and human resources than we do.
 Accordingly, our competitors may be more successful in obtaining approval for treatments and achieving widespread market acceptance, rendering our treatments obsolete or non-competitive.
 Accelerated merger and acquisition activity in the biotechnology and biopharmaceutical industries may result in even more resources concentrated among a smaller number of our competitors.
 These companies also compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical study sites, patient registration for clinical studies, and acquiring technologies complementary to, or necessary for, our programs.
-Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-Our commercial opportunity could be substantially limited in the event that our competitors develop and commercialize products that are more effective, safer, more tolerable, more convenient, or less expensive than our comparable products.
+Smaller or early-stage companies and established companies.
+Our commercial opportunity could be substantially limited in the event that our competitors develop and commercialize products.
 In geographies that are critical to our commercial success, competitors may also obtain regulatory approvals before us, resulting in our competitors building a strong market position in advance of our products' entry.
 We believe the factors determining the success of our programs will be the efficacy, safety, and convenience of our drug candidates.